-- Governance over Direct messaging is currently provided by DirectTrust, though this may not directly impact provider organizations' decisions regarding implementation or support of this functionality. - The Trusted Exchange and Common Agreement (TEFCA) called for by the Cure Act promises to provide a national framework and governance for connecting healthcare organizations, and may be leverageable for this purpose as "snap-on" governance.
+- Governance over Direct messaging is currently provided by DirectTrust, though this may not directly impact provider organizations' decisions regarding implementation or support of this functionality. - The Trusted Exchange Framework and Common Agreement (TEFCA) called for by the Cures Act promises to provide a national framework and governance for connecting healthcare organizations, and may be leverageable as a governance structure for this purpose.

-• Include access to and governance of push messaging, and the associated technical and workflow requirements necessary to support referrals and care coordination, in the scope of the final TEFCA.
+Include access to and governance of push messaging, and the associated technical and workflow requirements necessary to support referrals and care coordination, in the scope of the final TEFCA.

-Automatically Incorporate relevant Patient Information into EHR
+Automatically incorporate relevant patient information into EHR

-Referral management and care coordination currently rely on fax, telephone, and postal mail communication that does not automatically incorporate relevant information into patients' electronic medical records and clinicians' EHR workflows, with resultant process inefficiencies, and increased clinical and privacy risks for patients.
+Referral management and care coordination currently rely on fax, telephone, and postal mail communications that do not automatically incorporate relevant information into patients' electronic medical records and clinicians' EHR workflows, with resultant process inefficiencies and increased clinical and privacy risks for patients.

-• Support efforts to transition to and eventually require secure, cross-organizational, cross-vendor, EHR-integrated electronic messaging between providers, patients, payers and all care team members.
+• Support efforts to transition to and eventually require standards-based, secure, cross-organizational, cross-vendor, EHR-integrated electronic messaging between providers, patients, payers and all care team members to enable closed-loop referrals.